Things Your Compost Pile Needs from You

 Compost Pile vs Bin?

-Choosing between the two can be quite a challenge as both have their advantages and disadvantages.
-Compost piles are your traditional way of putting carbon and nitrogen substances in a heap, which transform into compost with enough time, heat, and moisture.
+Choosing between the two can be challenging as both have advantages and disadvantages.
+Compost piles are your traditional way of putting carbon and nitrogen substances in a heap, which transforms into compost with enough time, heat, and moisture.
 Whilst a compost bin will hide all your kitchen scraps, grass clippings, paper, and other trash away from view.

 Can You Start a Compost Pile in the Winter?

 You certainly can start a compost pile during the winter.
-Just keep in mind that it will take much longer for the composting materials to start breaking down.
+Just remember that the composting materials will take much longer to break down.

 And for more on composting in your garden.
 Check out these next: